lamter/WBFSystem/README.md

 # Web Business Flow System(WBFSystem)

 This is a skeleton of business flow system based on web.py and Redis.
 It affords a user management function.
+This skeleton is more advanced than the forked , faruken/web.py-skeleton(https://github.com/faruken/web.py-skeleton)

 The structure is: